neelsmith/hctexts/README.md

 ## How to...

-Quick tutorials TBA, but this repository includes scripts to analyze a citable corpus of texts morphologically.
+This repository includes scripts to analyze a citable corpus of texts morphologically, and work with the output of the analyses.

+We're beginning to add some tutorial material on [this project web site](https://neelsmith.github.io/hctexts/).

 ## Organization of files